-ACL reconstruction is surgery to replace the anterior cruciate (KROO-she-ate) ligament (ACL) — one of the major ligaments in your knee.
-ACL injuries most commonly occur during sports that involve sudden stops and changes in direction — such as basketball, soccer, football and volleyball.
+ACL reconstruction is surgery to replace a torn anterior cruciate (KROO-she-ate) ligament (ACL) — a major ligament in your knee.
+ACL injuries most commonly occur during sports that involve sudden stops and changes in direction — such as basketball, soccer, football, downhill skiing and gymnastics.

-A torn ACL can''t be successfully sewn back together, so the ligament is replaced with a piece of tendon from another part of your leg or from a deceased donor.
-This surgery is usually performed through small incisions around your knee joint.
-A narrow, fiber-optic viewing scope is used to guide the placement of the ACL graft.
+In ACL reconstruction, the torn ligament is removed and replaced with a piece of tendon from another part of your knee or from a deceased donor.
+This surgery is an outpatient procedure that's performed through small incisions around your knee joint.

-- The injury is causing your knee to buckle during everyday activities, such as stair climbing
+- The injury is causing your knee to buckle during everyday activities

 ACL reconstruction is a surgical procedure.
 And, as with any surgery, bleeding and infection at the surgical site are potential risks.
 Other risks associated with ACL reconstruction include: